html-validate/html-validate/docs/rules/element-case.md

 ### Style

+- `camelcase` requires all element names to be camelCase.
 - `lowercase` requires all element names to be lowercase.
+- `pascalcase` requires all element names to be PascalCase.
-- `uppercase` requires all element names to be uppercase.
+- `uppercase` requires all element names to be UPPERCASE.